janwilmake/uit/convention.md

 # file filter params

-UIT modules are incentivized to stay as close to the base params as possible when possible.
+UIT plugins are incentivized to stay as close to the base params as possible when possible.
 The following filter params are proposed to be standardized as filter parameters:

 - `pathPatterns:string[]` - glob pattern(s) of paths to be included
 - `excludePathPatterns:string[]` - glob pattern(s) of paths to be excluded